Finnlines: 2002–present

-In 2004 Finnlines decided to further simplify the myriad of names under which it operated ships, merging Finnlink and Nordö-Link into the parent company.
+In 2004, Finnlines decided to further simplify the myriad of names under which it operated ships, merging Finnlink and Nordö-Link into the parent company.
 Finnlines also ordered five new large ro-pax ferries from the Italian shipyard Fincantieri.
-After numerous delays, the first vessel, MS Finnstar was delivered in August 2006 for the Helsinki–Travemünde service, MS Finnmaid followed later in the same year, while MS Finnlady, MS Europalink and MS Nordlink were delivered in February, March and July 2007, respectively.Finnlines interim report 1 January – 30 June 2007, retrieved 20 August 2007 Coinciding with the delivery of MS Nordlink the old MS Malmö Link was sold.
+After numerous delays, the first vessel, MS Finnstar was delivered in August 2006 for the Helsinki–Travemünde service, MS Finnmaid followed later in the same year, while MS Finnlady, MS Europalink and MS Nordlink were delivered in February, March and July 2007, respectively.
+Coinciding with the delivery of MS Nordlink the old MS Malmö Link was sold.
 In August 2007 it was reported that Finnlines has ordered six new ice classed ro-ro vessels from the Jinling Shipyard in China, with planned delivery dates in 2010 for the first two vessels and 2011 for the remaining four.
-In January 2007 the Italian Grimaldi Group became the largest owner of Finnlines and expressed interest in purchasing the entire company.
+In January 2007, the Italian Grimaldi Group became the largest owner of Finnlines and expressed interest in purchasing the entire company.
 However, a public tender offer made to the other owners in November 2006 resulted in Grimaldi gaining only 85,029 stocks, or 0.18% of the total.
 In October 2015, Grimaldi completed its acquisition of the entirety of Finnlines.

 In 2018, Finnlines ordered three new ro-ro ships from the Nanjing Jinling shipyard in China.
 Construction on the first ship in the class began in June 2020, with deliveries expected in 2021 and 2022.
 In January 2020, two new ro-pax vessels, named the Superstar class and to be Finnlines' largest ships upon their entry into service in 2023, were ordered from the China Merchants Jinling Shipyard.

 Services

-Finnlines' roro cargo ships serve Finland, Russia, Sweden, Poland, Germany, Denmark, the Netherlands, Belgium, the United Kingdom, and Spain.
-Finnlines also maintains freight/passenger services on the routes Helsinki–Travemünde, Naantali–Kapellskär, and Malmö–Travemünde.
+Finnlines' roro cargo ships serve Finland, Sweden, Poland, Germany, Denmark, the Netherlands, Belgium, the United Kingdom, Ireland, and Spain.
+Finnlines also maintains freight/passenger services on the routes Helsinki–Travemünde, Naantali–Kapellskär, Malmö–Travemünde and Malmö–Świnoujście.